mpolimen/little_screen_cinema/source/_posts/best-tv-of-2021.md

 Though *Penguindrum* was the most impressive, [*Six Feet Under*](https://www.imdb.com/title/tt0248654/) was easily the most powerful.
 I opened the year watching *Six Feet Under* during my winter break.
 Due to pandemic isolation and no regular interactions through school, *Six Feet Under* is what I remember most from that time.
 After 2020, I had no idea what the next year would bring, but this show helped find the beauty in that anxiety.

 *Six Feet Under* was not always perfect or *good*, but it was deeply authentic in its characters and themes.
 It was not only my favorite show of the year, but my favorite journey; on that journey I was able to peer into the lives of the Fisher family, and they peered back at me with the weight of life lived until death.

+**That's my list**; another excellent year of TV for me!
+While I imagine I won't watch TV at nearly the high rate that I did this year with pandemic-related stay-at-home life, I look forward to the journeys of TV that I'll embark on next year.

 {% fa_css %}